vivliostyle/vfm/docs/vfm.md

 - Do not sectionize if parent is `blockquote`.
 - Set the `levelN` class in the section to match the heading depth.
+- Set the `aria-labelledby` attribute in the section to match the heading depth.

 **VFM**